 Ethics in Brazil

-In Brazil, it is necessary to strengthen cooperation in the field of ethics in science with an emphasis on bioethics and the promotion of principles, practices and rules on ethics that are relevant to the country's development.
+In Brazil, it is necessary to strengthen cooperation in the field of ethics and the promotion of principles, practices and rules on ethics that are relevant to the country's development.

 Ethics in Science:

 This new century will be certainly marked by great scientific and technological advancements, and by powerful industrial and economical global alliance.
 Innumerous advancements promise to generate great progress in many areas.
-Nevertheless, these conquers and discoveries raise ethical questions and worries, for example in the area of bioethics.
+Nevertheless, these conquers and discoveries raise ethical questions and worries.

-Bioethics study the theoretical fundaments of questions of moral, sanitary and environmental character in society, such as the quality of like, the social and biological impact of diseases, and sustainable use and development of nature.
+Bioethics study the theoretical principles of moral, sanitary and environmental character in society, such as quality of like, social and biological impacts of diseases, and sustainable use and development of nature.